Genealogy Center

 Genealogy Society Programs

-See the NMGS website for information about their upcoming programs.
+Don't miss the New Mexico Genealogical Society's 65th Annual Conference October 17-18!
+See the NMGS website for information about this and other upcoming programs.
 NMGS Website

 These groups led by members of the Albuquerque Genealogical Society now have an option to attend in person at the Genealogy Center or online using Zoom:

-Military Research Group, First Tuesday of the month beginning in March (will not meet in February) , 10:30 am - noon.
+Military Research Group, First Tuesday of the month , 10:30 am - noon.

 Creative Writing of Family Stories Group, First Tuesday of the month, 1:30 pm - 3 pm